Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Many providers display headline prices that don't reflect what you'll actually pay at checkout.
 Here's where the gaps appear.

 Separate membership fees.
 Mochi Health charges $79/month for membership and $99/month for medication, totaling $178/month.
-Found charges $149/month for compounded semaglutide medication plus a CORE subscription that runs $99/mo on a 12-month plan and $149/mo month-to-month, so total monthly cost lands between $248 and $298.
+Eden added a required $99/month membership in 2026 ($39 the first month) on top of its $99/month medication price, totaling about $198/month.
 Ro charges a $149/month membership fee on top of medication costs ($74/mo on annual).
 Hers requires a $149/mo Weight Loss Membership on top of medication.
+Found used to bill this way for compounded medications but folded the drug into one all-in plan price in 2026.
 These split-billing models can still beat brand-name pricing but aren't the single number some providers advertise.

 Dose escalation costs.
-Some providers price compounded semaglutide on a tiered basis where higher doses cost more.
-Many others (including Found, Shed, TrimRx, Mochi Health, Eden, and Enhance.MD) hold a flat rate across all doses.
+Some providers price compounded semaglutide on a tiered basis where higher doses cost more; Shed's full-dose injection plans, for example, increase at higher doses.
+Many others (including Found, TrimRx, Mochi Health, Eden, Enhance.MD, Oak Longevity, and Henry Meds) hold a flat rate across all doses.
 Ask your provider directly what the price looks like at maintenance doses before committing, since that's what you'll pay long-term.

 Initial consultation fees.
 Some providers charge a separate one-time intake or consultation fee.
 PlushCare charges a separate initial visit fee on top of the membership.
 Confirm whether the advertised monthly price includes your first consultation or bills it separately.